 To grow your faith, volunteer in your local community welfare drives.
-Volunteer in some rehabilitation centers, orphanages, elderly homes, the and even the Red Cross.
-John, the apostle, advised the new believers love in deed and truth:
+Volunteer at some rehabilitation centers, orphanages, elderly homes, and even the Red Cross.
+John, the apostle, advised the new believers to love in deed and truth:

 Little children, let us not love in word or talk but in deed and in truth.
 (1 John 3:18, ESV).